GrandMoff100/HomeAssistantAPI/docs/quickstart.rst

 Homeassistant
 -----------
 Before using this library, you need to have Homeassistant OS running on a device.
 Something like a Rasberry Pi or spare laptop.
-If you don't want to do that you can Homeassistant container on your laptop or desktop with docker.
+If you don't want to do that you can setup a Homeassistant container on your laptop or desktop with docker.
 See `here <https://www.home-assistant.io/installation/>`_ for how to install the installation right for you.